 The new identity is designed to present the vibrancy and diversity of the Seychelles, and ensure that the destination is promoted as a lot more that a ‘sun, sand and sea’ holiday.

-Last year, the islands were visited by a record 140,000 people.
+Last year, it was reported the islands were visited by a record 140,000 people.
 However, the Seychelles government has just set a cap on tourism growth, in order to protect the islands environment for future generations.

 One tough challenge was to convince locals that the brand be renamed, from ‘Seychelles’ to ‘The Seychelles Islands’ – to reflect the fact that over 100 islands make up the Seychelles.